1958 United States Senate elections: Retirements

 Six Republicans retired instead of seeking re-election.

 Defeats

 Ten Republicans sought re-election but lost in the general election.

 New states

 Alaska was admitted into the Union and elected two Democrats to the Senate.

-Post-election changes
+Post-election states

-Hawaii was admitted into the Union and elected one Democrat and one Republican to the Senate on July 28th, 1959.
+Hawaii was admitted into the Union and elected one Democrat and one Republican to the Senate on July 28, 1959.

+Post election changes

+Two Democrats left the Senate after the election.
+Both seats were filled by Democrats.